willscott/ChromeProxy/README.markdown

 Installation
 ===========

-1. Make sure you're on the Development Channel of Chrome.

-2. Navigate to chrome://flags.
+1. Navigate to chrome://flags.
 Turn on 'Experimental Extension APIs' (and restart chrome)
+  Note: this step is no longer needed on beta and dev channels.

-3. Navigate to chrome://extensions, and under the Development mode header, click 'Load unpacked extension...'.
+2. Navigate to chrome://extensions, and under the Development mode header, click 'Load unpacked extension...'.
 Navigate and choose this folder.

 Options
 =======

-There is a very bare-bones options page distributed with the extension.
-On this page you can configure the proxy rule that is toggled on and off, or choose whether the proxy toggle should modify settings for the entire browser, or just for incognito mode.
+The options page will let you configure the the value and scope for the toggle.
+For development of offline applications, it is often useful to only have your incognito windows be proxied, and it is also potentially useful to force the 'off' mode of the proxy to mean that you want to make direct connections, even if your network or system uses a proxy by default.